ibrahimbutt/synthcal/README.md

-# synthcal
+# SynthCal
-An electron calculator with a synthwave aesthetic.
+A calculator with a synthwave aesthetic – made using Electron and React.